spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/index.html.md

 **Step 4:** Claim for reimbursement:
 * If you have signed up for academic study, you may claim for [reimbursement](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#reimbursements-of-growth-and-development-applications) once you receive your grade/transcript (this can be done at the end of each semester if your course is split into semesters or at the end of the program).
 You may close the issue once you have received reimbursement for the whole program.
 * For other types of Growth & Development opportunities, you may claim for [reimbursement](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#reimbursements-of-growth-and-development-applications) once you have obtained the reimbursement requirement per the [descriptions below](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#types-of-growth-and-development-reimbursements).
 You may close the issue once you have gained approval for your application.

+## Bulk Applications
+* If multiple team members are doing the same training or attending the same conference, please open one issue.
+* For ease of processing, it is recommended that bulk applications are paid via [Coupa](/handbook/finance/procurement/).
+If the bulk application is for a conference, the group tickets may be paid via [Coupa](/handbook/finance/procurement/) under one invoice and individual costs (such as accommodation and food) may be claimed by Expensify or the Growth & Development email per the [reimbursement process](/handbook/total-rewards/benefits/general-and-entity-benefits/growth-and-development/#reimbursements-of-growth-and-development-applications) below.

 ## Reimbursements of Growth and Development Applications